 School-wide parties are held at scheduled times during special occasions throughout the year.
-Room parents, in conjunction with the PTO, organize and help supervise the classroom parties.
+Room parents, in conjunction with the classroom teacher, will request pre-packaged food items needed for parties.

 AUBURN CITY BOARD OF EDUCATION

 It is the responsibility of the ACS Board to set educational policies and budget funds for all schools.
 The ACS Board meets on the second Tuesday of each month and the public is welcome to attend all meetings.
 Open forum (an agenda item included at each meeting) allows the public to speak to board members regarding issues involving education/local schools.